 For some firmware versions, orange (or yellowish) follows after pulsing green.
 Your lamp is just saying that it couldn't get online and will go back to searching again in a minute.

 Pulsing blue indicates that your Friendship Lamp is successfully configured to your Wi-Fi network, but isn't able to access anything on the internet.
 This can be caused by firewall settings on your router, a weak internet connection, or by trying to connect through a captive portal.
 In many cases, restarting your Wi-Fi router can help.
-If you are using an Eero home Wi-Fi mesh network and your Filimin Device is blinking blue after setup, please contact support for assistance.
+If you are using an Eero home Wi-Fi mesh network and your Friendship Lamp is blinking blue after setup, please contact support for assistance.

 Pulsing blue and green